mestafrica/MESTLectures/SDLC/Version_Control/README.md

 Sometimes git commands can be long and 'finger-heavy'.
 Alias are the solution.

-Create aliases for some your commonly used git commands.  **Note: By convention, aliases should be 2 letters.**
+Create aliases for some your commonly used git commands.  **Note: By convention, aliases tend to be 2 letters.**

 Example: `git status` becomes `git st`